Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/06 Chapter-4 Castle Ravenloft.md

 ##### Eastern Casks

 Five of these casks are rotted and empty.
 The wine name burned on each is Red Dragon Crush.
-Lining the interior of the sixth one is a patch of yellow mold (see ""Dungeon Hazards"" in chapter 5, "Adventure Environments," of the "Dungeon Master's Guide").
-A character who inspects the cask closely and succeeds on a DC 13 Wisdom (Perception) check sees yellow mold in the cracks between the planks of the cask.
+Lining the interior of the sixth one is a patch of [[5.
+Mechanics/Traps Hazards/Yellow Mold.md\|yellow mold]] (see ""Dungeon Hazards"" in chapter 5, "Adventure Environments," of the "Dungeon Master's Guide").
+A character who inspects the cask closely and succeeds on a DC 13 Wisdom ([[/5.
+Mechanics/Rules/Skills.md#Perception\|Perception]]) check sees yellow mold in the cracks between the planks of the cask.
 If this cask is smashed open, the yellow mold releases a cloud of spores.

 ##### Southern Casks